What are zebra mussels?

 DRY Dry the boat and trailer for a week or more before entering another water body.
 If unable to let it dry for at least a week, wash it with a high-pressure washer and hot (at least 140-degree), soapy water. |

-Transporting zebra mussels is illegal
+Transporting Invasive mussels is illegal

-Possession or transportation of zebra mussels in Texas is a Class C misdemeanor for the first offense, punishable by a fine of up to $500.
+Possession or transportation of zebra or quagga mussels in Texas is a Class C misdemeanor for the first offense, punishable by a fine of up to $500.
 Repeat offenses can be elevated to a Class B misdemeanor, punishable by a fine of up to $2,000, jail time up to 180 days, or both.

-Boaters are required to drain all water from their vessel, including live wells, bilges, motors and any other receptacles, before approaching or leaving a water body.
+Boaters are required to drain all water from their vessel, including live wells, bilges, motors, and any other receptacles, before approaching or leaving a water body.
 This applies to all types and sizes of boats used on fresh waters, effective July 1.